Cook Island Trust: A Guide to Offshore Asset Protection

 Eligibility for Trust Formation

-While the specific parties involved in a Cook Islands trust must be licensed professionals in the Cook Islands, the following groups may establish or fund these protective trusts:
+While the specific parties involved in a Cook Island trust must be licensed professionals in the Cook Islands, the following groups may establish or fund these protective trusts:

 There are no residency or citizenship requirements to form a Cook Islands trust.
 It is essential to complete the process before any problems arise.

-How Much Does a Cook Islands Trust Cost?
+How Much Does a Cook Island Trust Cost?

 The initial setup fee includes the professional fees for trust formation services like legal consultation, drafting trust deeds, and registering the trust.
 While most US-based lawyers may charge between $25,000 to $50,000, experienced offshore protection firms can create a trust for around $15,000.
 This fee includes the use of a Nevis LLC.
 This added layer strengthens the trust’s protection, making it even more difficult for potential litigants to directly access the trust.